adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-dos.rst

 K-resolved PDOS are handled by summing over kpoints (and dividing by the number of kpoints).

-There is two ways to use this script:
+There are two ways to use this script:

 * :ref:`rad-plot-dos_predefined-plots`
 * :ref:`rad-plot-dos_custom-plots`